MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-users-integration-pack.md

 1. User credentials will be obtained from the IP configuration.
 2. The credentials will be used to authenticate with Azure AD using OAuth.
-3. After authenticated, an OAuth token will be received from Azure AD.
+3. After authentication, an OAuth token will be received from Azure AD.
 4. Activity will perform operations on the EWS endpoint using the OAuth token.

 ```